Sinkler521/educateme/README.md

 Open terminal from the root folder.

 Docker:

+_If you use Windows make sure you have Docker Desktop installed and launched_
 ```
 # Linux: use sudo to run these commands as superuser
 docker-compose build --no-cache